jy03189211/gameshop/README.md

 - All basic functionalities listed have been implemented
 - Games can be added and managed at the "Your games and profile" section where the relevant developer options are available for users who are developers
+  - Note: since Google Chrome does not allow insecure resources inside secure HTTPS pages, and our game shop is secured with HTTPS, games will only load properly if they are added using an HTTPS URL.
 - Managed games and sales statistics can also be seen at the "Your games and profile" section
 	- Sales lists and statistics can be seen for all games or for a single game